jwhelland/bevyearth/README.md

 3. **Stop Tracking**: Use the "Stop Tracking" button in the Camera Tracking section or click the NORAD ID again
 4. **Configure**: Adjust tracking distance (1-20km) and smoothness in the UI
 5. **Switch Targets**: Click another satellite to switch tracking

+## Moon View

+Bevy Earth includes a realistic 3D moon model:

+- **Orbital Mechanics**: The Moon follows realistic orbital calculations around Earth
+- **Camera Focus**: Switch camera focus between Earth and Moon using the UI controls
+- **Accurate Positioning**: Moon position updates in real-time based on the simulation time

+## Launch and Event Tracking

+Stay informed about upcoming space activities:

+- **Upcoming Launches**: View the next rocket launches with details including launch provider, mission name, and target orbit
+- **Launch Pad Markers**: See 3D rocket markers at launch pad locations on Earth with animated pulse effects
+- **Space Events**: Browse upcoming space events such as spacecraft arrivals, EVAs, and other significant milestones
+- **Launch Library API**: Data is fetched from [The Space Devs Launch Library](https://thespacedevs.com/) and refreshed automatically
+- **Interactive Markers**: Click on launch pad markers to view detailed launch information

 ## Inspiration
 - https://blog.graysonhead.net/posts/bevy-proc-earth-1